piliugin-anton/uQuik/docs/Router.md

           Function based `secret` is supported by the `request.jwtVerify()` and `response.jwtSign()` methods and is called with `request`, `token`, and `callback` parameters.

         * **cookie**[`Object`]
+          * **cookieName**['String']
+          * **signed**['Boolean']
           In some situations you may want to store a token in a cookie.
-This allows you to drastically reduce the attack surface of XSS on your web app with the httpOnly and secure flags.
+This allows you to drastically reduce the attack surface of XSS on your web app with the `httpOnly` and `secure` flags.
 Cookies can be susceptible to CSRF.
-You can mitigate this by either setting the sameSite flag to strict, or by using a CSRF library
+You can mitigate this by either setting the `sameSite` flag to `strict`, or by using a CSRF library
+          The plugin will fallback to looking for the token in the authorization header if either of the following happens (even if the cookie option is enabled):
-          The request has both the authorization and cookie header Cookie is empty, authorization header is present If you are signing your cookie, you can set the signed boolean to true which will make sure the JWT is verified using the unsigned value.
+            * The request has both the authorization and cookie header Cookie is empty, authorization header is present
+            * If you are signing your cookie, you can set the signed boolean to true which will make sure the JWT is verified using the unsigned value.
-          * **cookieName**

   * **Note!** Route specific middlewares **NOT** supported with `any` method routes.